Pop Culture Tricksters

 4. Sexual ambivalence

 In terms of persona (not necessarily personal life!) all four characters tend towards being asexual.
-None of the characters had ongoing or regular girlfriends with the exceptions of Pee Wee Herman in Pee Wee’s Big Adventure and Weird Al in UHF.
+None of the characters had ongoing or regular girlfriends with the exceptions of Pee Wee Herman in his second movie, Big Top Pee Wee, and Weird Al in UHF.
 Each of these is only a small part of the overall work of the men in question, however.
 Furthermore, each movie still displays a bit of ambivalence in portraying sexuality–in the first, Pee Wee’s–ahem, loss of innocence–is played more for bizarre humor than as any kind of relationship; whereas in the second, the relationship between Weird Al’s character and the character’s girlfriend (played by Victoria Jackson, rather childlike and asexual in persona herself) is more like a Platonic, brother-sister relationship than a romance.
 Aside from these exceptions, the Pee Wee Herman character is consistently the totally asexual man-child.
 Joel and Weird Al come off as adult versions of the boy too busy with model cars, model rockets, and old sci-fi movies to think about icky girls.
 Mike again is the exception, with a bit more knowing impishness about him than the others.
 We could almost believe he smuggled a girl up to the Satellite of Love when Dr. Forrester wasn’t looking!
 Still, his onscreen character is at least nominally neither attached nor seeking attachment.

 In passing I’d note that in light of Paul Reuben’s brushes with the law over his public behavior and pornography collection, we can’t help but view his Pee Wee Herman work in a different light.
 Even before these incidents, there were definitely creepy overtones to the Pee Wee character; and of course the later revelations add substantially to the air of sexual ambiguity and deviance.
 Still, for the purposes at hand, in which we’re considering the characters and personas, not the actors themselves, the personal life of Paul Reubens is not relevant to the thesis being developed here.